cgneo/CarbonTracker/reports/WeeklyReport2.md

+# Lucas Serog
+This week Jade and I found some pieces to the project.
+Together, we found how to use .json files representing grocery products in order to track the carbon footprint of each item.
+Now we need to figure out how to extract the carbon footprint of any item using its barcode, in c++.
+I am now currently working on creating classes for the different types of objects we have in our code such as food, receipts, etc. I hope that we can finish creating the classes by the end of this week as well as implementing the c++ aspect of getting carbon footprints.

+# Marc Saouda
+This week, after attending the data meetings, I tried on multiple attempts to try and embed Python in our cpp code but failed.
+I tried to do it using QDesktopServices and Python.h.
+I also started working on the transport.cpp and transport.hpp files and have done a big part of it.
+Next week, I'll finalize the transport classes and work even more on Python.h because I think it's the best solution to access the database we want to access because they have a Python library.

 # Nina Bili Rossi
 This week started off with a GUI meeting.
 We decided on a structure for the team.
 I am now in the graphs subbranch with Jane.
 We talked about potential graph structures (pie charts, histograms, ...).
 I took some time this week to figure out how QtWidget works and how to use different useful libraries, as well as watching and reading tutorials on graphs.
 I used QtPaint to create my first pie chart (created a pieChart class).
 I want to get comfortable with more chart/graph types next week and ultimately manage to link file with our data (in the next few weeks).